samschurter/teleport-challenge/DESIGN.md

 ## Tradeoffs
 - The API will use a hard-coded "access control list" which really just consists of a few usernames mapped to access levels.
 This will not be production ready and would require a lot more consideration as well as persistence.
-- The `list` and `output` endpoints/commands will be extremely basic and will not implmement any sort of pagination or windowing.
+- The `output` endpoint/command will be extremely basic and will not implmement any sort of pagination or windowing.
 The assumption will be that the ouput will be of manageable size and the list of jobs will be small.
 - The CLI for this application would be a good candidate for an interactive shell tool, but implementing that would add too much development overhead.
 - There will be no persistence in the job worker.
 If it crashes, all running jobs along with output will be lost.